Internal Links – What are They and Why are They Important?

 Step 1 – Establishing a Content Hierarchy

 Think about the pages on your website like a pyramid.
 Place your most important pages at the top of the pyramid and your least important pages at the bottom.
-This is the general idea behind the majority of successful internal linking strategies and structures.
+This is the general idea behind most successful internal linking strategies and structures.
 Usually, the top of a website’s pyramid is the homepage.
 Under the homepage will be your second most important page (like a contact page, an about page, a services page, etc.).
 Below those pages will be the rest of your content (blog posts, service-specific pages, etc.).

 Step 2 – Start Siloing

 In the graphic, “Plumbing Services” is at the top of the content pyramid.
-Below it is three sub-categories of the “Plumbing Services” page.
+Below are three sub-categories of the “Plumbing Services” page.
 Each of the sub-categories is called a silo.
 As you can see, each silo is topic-centric.
 Let’s look at the “Drain Cleaning” silo in a little more detail to make things easier to digest.

 The drain cleaning silo contains sub-pages for hydro jetting and rooter services.
-Both the hydro-jetting and rooter services pages should link back to the main drain cleaning page.
+Both the hydro-jetting and rooter services pages should link to the main drain cleaning page.
 Then, the drain cleaning page should link back to the “Plumbing Services” page.
 That’s the basic idea behind content siloing.

 Conclusions